jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Indexing and Slicing/Boolean Indexing/task.md

 the shape of the result is one dimension containing the number of `True` elements of the boolean array followed by the remaining dimensions of the indexed array.

-For further details, consult the NumPy user guide on [array indexing](https://numpy.org/doc/stable/reference/routines.indexing.html).
+For further details, consult the NumPy reference documentation on [array indexing](https://numpy.org/doc/stable/reference/routines.indexing.html).

 ### Task
 1. Create a 3D array `a` with integers from 0 to 19 and the shape `(2, 2, 5)`.